 Bulgaria’s strategic position within the EU, combined with its commitment to renewable energy, creates a promising environment for new manufacturing ventures.
 The EU’s overarching goals, such as the REPowerEU plan and the Green Deal, translate into tangible financial support through several key multi-year funds.

-For an investor, these are more than simple grants; they are powerful tools for de-risking investment and accelerating development.
+For an investor, these are more than simple grants; they are powerful tools for de-risking an investment and accelerating development.
 The key is to align a project’s objectives with the specific policy goals these funds are designed to achieve.

 The Primary EU Funding Instruments Explained